 Description The frequency counter function is used to make accurate frequency measurements.

-Operation 1.
-Press Marker > Select Marker [F1] and select a marker number.
-2. Press [F2] to turn the s selected marker on.
-3. Press Normal [F3] and then position the market to the desired location.
-4. Press Function [F5]>Fraturn the counter funct equency Counter[F1] and ion on.
-5. Press Resolution[F2] ar nd set the resolution: Auto: Automatically chooses the best resolution.
-Man: Allows the resolution to be manually set.
-Man Range: 1Hz, 10Hz, 100Hz, 1kHz 6.
-The display will show measurement at the to selected resolution.
-1 1
+- 1. Press Marker > Select Marker [F1] and select a marker number. - 2.
+Press [F2] to turn the selected marker on. - 3.
+Press Normal[F3] and then position the marker to the desired location. - 4.
+Press Function[F5]>Frequency Counter[F1] and turn the counter function on. - 5.
+Press Resolution[F2] and set the resolution:

+Auto: Automatically chooses

+the best resolution.

+Man: Allows the resolution to

+be manually set.

+Man Range: 1Hz, 10Hz, 100Hz, 1kHz

+6. The display will show the frequency measurement at the top of the screen at the selected resolution.